Entry requirements: Bachelor's degree including 90 credits in Tourism Studies as the main field of study, and English B or equivalent.

 Study Information Desk

 Do you have questions about this course?
-Please contact the Study Information Desk
+Please contact the Study Information Desk and we'll help you find the answers.

 Read more about the School of Natural Sciences, Technology and Environmental Studies